 - Checks in Excess of $100: Each check, draft, or money order drawn on the bank or issued and payable by it that is in excess of $100.

 - Deposits in Excess of $100: Each deposit slip or credit ticket reflecting a transaction in excess of $100.
-Must the amount of any currency involved.
+Must be the amount of any currency involved.

-- Purchase of Monetary Instruments of $3,000 or More: If the purchaser has a deposit account with the bank, the name of purchaser, date of purchase, type(s) of instrument purchased, amount in dollars, serial number(s) of the instrument(s) purchased.
-If the purchaser does not have a deposit account with the bank, name, address, date of birth, social security number of purchaser, date of purchase, type(s) of instrument purchased, amount, serial number(s) of the instrument(s) purchased and description of document or method used to verify the name and address of the purchaser.
+- Purchase of Monetary Instruments of $3,000 or More: If the purchaser has a deposit account with the bank, the name of the purchaser, date of purchase, type(s) of instrument purchased, amount in dollars, serial number(s) of the instrument(s) purchased.
+If the purchaser does not have a deposit account with the bank, name, address, date of birth, social security number of the purchaser, date of purchase, type(s) of instrument purchased, amount, serial number(s) of the instrument(s) purchased and description of document or method used to verify the name and address of the purchaser.

 - Suspicious Activity Reports (SARs) and supporting documentation